salesforce/best/docs/content/docs/continuous-integration.md

 # Continuous Integration

 Continuous integration is the best place to invoke Best.
-It is recommended to run your CI and Best on all commits into `master` and on all pull requests (PR) so you have visibility into the performance profile of your code whenever it changes.
+It is recommended to run your CI and Best on all commits into `main` and on all pull requests (PR) so you have visibility into the performance profile of your code whenever it changes.

 ## Pull Requests